Setosphaeria rostrata: Pathophysiology

 The genus Exserohilum comprises dematiaceous fungi commonly associated with foliar plant diseases and rarely with human and animal phaeohyphomycosis.
+Hosts include sugarcane.
 Fungi of this genus are characterized by the presence of melanin in their cell walls, which is thought to contribute to their virulence.
 Many Exserohilum species are plant pathogens that affect a wide range of plant species, especially grasses Poaceae, causing distinct leaf spots and blights.
 However, S. rostrata has also been shown to survive in human as well as animal hosts, indicating pathogenic versatility.
 Though E. rostratum is a rare cause of infection in people, the species can cause a spectrum of diseases including allergic fungal sinusitis, skin and subcutaneous infections, invasive disease and occasionally keratomycosis an inflammation of the cornea.
 Invasive and skin infections caused by Exserohilum occur more frequently in those that are immunodeficient or have impaired immunity, these include infections in the sinuses, lungs, lining of the heart, and bone.
 Whereas, local trauma is a predisposing factor for skin and corneal infections.
 Meningitis and peripheral arthritides have also been reported pursuant to exposure to contaminated intrathecal drugs.

 The virulence factors implicated in E. rostratum pathogenicity are not well established.
 E. rostratum is a melanized fungus capable of thriving at mammalian temperatures.
 In other pathogenic fungi, melanin is a well established virulence factor thought to contribute to virulence by protecting the organism against the immune system of the host.
 Melanin production has also been associated with drug resistance to polyenes and echinocandins but not to azoles, which is why voriconanole is effective at treating fungal infections.